syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Exporting.md

 In the cell-by-cell export mode, the contents of pivot grid control are exported cell by cell with all the formats applied on it.

-Note: To read the [Getting Started](https://help.syncfusion.com/windowsforms/pivotgrid/getting-started) section of the documentation for creating a pivot grid control.

 Refer to the below code sample to export cell by cell content of pivot grid control.

 {% tabs %}